BaderAlshaya/Hangman/README.md

 ### Highlights

-This is a mockup program of the infamous Hangman word game.
+This is a mockup program of the famous Hangman word game.
 The [words list](https://www.mit.edu/~ecprice/wordlist.10000) was pulled from the given website and was modified to only include non-compound English words that are less than 10-characters long.
 The list was stored as a .txt file at `data/words.txt`.

 Other public sources used in this program will be listed below:
 - https://github.com/mackwic/colored